-The most important EU provision cited by the Remainers is the Working Time Directive 2003 which Theresa May has not ruled out transposing into UK law, although the Tories dislike it.
+The most important EU provision cited by the Remainers is the Working Time Directive 2003.
 The Directive gives workers rights to daily and weekly rest, a maximum weekly working time, and a minimum of four weeks paid annual leave.
 However, employees who want, or are pressured, to do so can simply sign a written opt-out.
 In 1998 the Labour Government passed The Working Time Regulations – a slightly improved version of the EU Directive.
-In fact most negotiated collective agreements in the UK give workers a much better deal: a maximum 40 hour week, a demand championed by the labour movement since the 1880s.
+In fact, most negotiated collective agreements in the UK give workers a much better deal: a maximum 40 hour week, a demand championed by the labour movement since the 1880s.

 The Temporary Agency Workers Directive 2008 is another Remainer focus.
 It states that agency workers should receive the same treatment as workers employed directly by a company.
 Of course, this is an important right, but it has been recognised more in its breach than observance.
 This is because employers’ pursuit of profit has consistently driven down employment conditions, resulting in the prevalence of the gig economy, zero hours contracts and bogus “self-employment”.
 EU regulations are not some kind of magical safeguard; as with all aspects of employment law, their effectiveness is dependent on the strength of organised labour, which provides the confidence and resources for workers to fight back.